Financial Leverage Using Options

 That way, if your trade works out the way you expect, you’ll be able to lock in some very attractive profits.

-But if the position doesn’t turn out as you hoped, you won’t be risking too much in any one play.
+But if the position doesn’t turn out as you hoped, you won’t be risking too much on any one play.

-Live your life to the full, it’s beautiful and precious and it’s here NOW.
+Live your life to the fullest, it’s beautiful and precious and it’s here NOW.